lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 - Similarly to the Class initialization, the description of the interface for calling the primary entrypoint  function of the class will be picked up  automatically from the interface of the `run` method and will not  require developer input.

 ..
-Note::  The description of what the `run` method requires as required  and optional inputs goes at the top of the `run` method in a docstring.
+The description of what the `run` method requires as required  and optional inputs goes at the top of the `run` method in a docstring.
 Please enter this information.

 ..
-Note:: Similarly, please separately enter information on each parameter in the run signature in the same docstring in the `run` method.
+Similarly, please separately enter information on each parameter in the run signature in the same docstring in the `run` method.

 .. _debug:

 Debugging
 =========

+- Also similarly to the Class initialization, information on the debugging parameters, specifically their name, type, and description, will be picked up  automatically from docstrings in the class definition.

+.. for the task. of the interface for calling the primary entrypoint  function of the class will be  the interface of the `run` method and will not  require developer input.

 ..
-Note:: Information on the debugging parameter name, type, and description should be inserted into a docstring also in the class definition for the task.
+Information on the debugging parameter name, type, and description should be inserted into a docstring also in the class definition for the task.

 .. _examples:

 Examples
 ========

 ..
-Note:: Making this is a substantial job which requires writing an  actual example and then going through and describing line by line in docstrings inside of it what the example is doing.
-This should be inserted into docstrings again near the top of the class definition for the task, after the above content listed in the `Debug` section.
+Note:: Making this can be a substantial job which requires writing an actual example and then going through and describing line by line in comments inside of it what the example is doing.

+..
+This should be inserted into docstrings in the class definition for the task, after the above content listed in the `Debug` section.

+The example should be very stripped down and use only the basic functionality of the Task.
+You don't necessarily need to write a separate example, but can use example in a directory that already contains some data, for example for procCcd, one can just exercise the code via e.g.:

+``processCcd.py $OBS_TEST_DIR/data/input --output processCcdOut --id``

 ..
 Since nothing but the procCcd example is currently working in sfp tasks, those aren't very good prototypes currently here.
 We eventually need to figure out how to include these in CI, keep them updated, etc., which is a somewhat open q right now.